aistomin/jenkins-sdk/README.md

 $ mvn clean install -Pqulice
 ```

-Be aware, that unfortunately our Jenkins instance for integrations tests is not
+Be aware: unfortunately our Jenkins instance for integrations tests is not
 perfect.
 Sometimes it's slow, sometimes it's even not available.
 We're trying to
 do our best to solve this problem, but for now we haven't got success with
 that :(
+Thanks in advance for your help.

 ## Jenkins Instance for Integration tests